pzemtsov/pzemtsov.github.io/_posts/2014-06-04-fast-e1-de-multiplexing-in-C-using-sse-avx.md

 }
 {% endhighlight %}

-We have used four shuffle instructions where previously we were using twelve.
+We have used eight shuffle instructions where previously we were using twelve.
 Hopefully, this will make a difference.
 [Let's modify the `Read4_Write16_SSE`]({{ site.REPO-E1-C }}/commit/19edc241cbce6779c2bb636bee36bbb756cea102):

 {% highlight C++ %}